How to make video and audio accessible

 - are deaf or hard of hearing

-- find reading text easier than listening
+- find reading easier than listening

 All pre‑recorded videos with important audio must have captions.